 This recipe from the late, great Edna Lewis turns out skillet-fried chicken that's perfectly seasoned, extra-crisp, and gosh darn beautiful in every way.

 Tender, juicy meat.
 Shatteringly crisp skin.
 And made from ingredients we bet you already have in the house.
 You're welcome.

 These simple yet stylish chicken wings are served in all the chic tapas bars in Andalusia.
 Our kinda tapas.

-Egg Shop's fried chicken has been the talk of New York City.
-And with darn good cause.
-It’s crunchy, juicy, salty, spicy fried chicken perfection embellished with a drizzle of honey.
+For years, Egg Shop's fried chicken has been the talk of New York City.
+It’s crunchy, juicy, salty, spicy, honey-frizzled fried chicken amazingness.
+And here's how you can make it.

 The secret to this Northern fried chicken recipe?
 Matzoh meal and honey.
 No lie.

 Booyah!
 We've found the secret to simple yet sensational fried chicken.
 And it's as basic as can be.
 Just salt.
 Pepper.
 Flour.
 Water.
 Patience.